xieyuheng/inner/persons/peirce/1880-on-the-algebra-of-logic.md

 ---
-title: On the algebra of logic
+title: on the algebra of logic
-author: Peirce
+author: peirce
 year: 1880
 ---